Do you want to know how to become a Software Tester? You’re in the right place.

 I would like to share my personal experience with you about how I became a Software QA.

 I always wanted to become a Software Developer.
-But I got college placement as a Software Test Engineer.
+But I got a college placement as a Software Test Engineer.
 I didn’t want to accept this offer.
 But I had to accept the offer.
-I was only hoping that somehow I would get an opportunity to switch in Software Development.
+I was only hoping that somehow I would get an opportunity to switch to Software Development.
 Since then I have never left the Testing profession because I enjoyed this profession.
 Few of you may also have the same state in life.
 An experienced QA Tester knows the value of it.
-Check this out to learn more “Why I Choose Software Testing As A Career“.
+Check this out to learn more about “Why I Choose Software Testing As A Career“.